yaml/yaml-spec/spec/spec.md

 > _Stripping_ is specified by the _"**`-`**" chomping indicator_.
-In this case, the final [line break] and any trailing [empty lines] are excluded from the [scalar’s content].
+In this case, the final [line break] and any trailing [empty lines] are excluded from the [scalar's content].

 ##### Clip

 > _Clipping_ is the default behavior used if no explicit chomping indicator is specified.
-In this case, the final [line break] character is preserved in the [scalar’s content].
+In this case, the final [line break] character is preserved in the [scalar's content].
-However, any trailing [empty lines] are excluded from the [scalar’s content].
+However, any trailing [empty lines] are excluded from the [scalar's content].

 ##### Keep

 > _Keeping_ is specified by the _"**`+`**" chomping indicator_.
-In this case, the final [line break] and any trailing [empty lines] are considered to be part of the [scalar’s content].
+In this case, the final [line break] and any trailing [empty lines] are considered to be part of the [scalar's content].
 These additional lines are not subject to [folding].

 The chomping method used is a [presentation detail] and must not be used to